sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * In a document data model, when denormalized information needs to be updated, several documents often need to be updated in one go.
 * In databases with secondary indexes (i.e. almost everything except pure key-value stores), the indexes also need to be updated every time a value is changed.
 That is, the indexes needs to be updated with the new records.

+## Handling Errors And Aborts
+A key feature of a transaction is that it can be aborted and safely retried if an error occurred.
+In datastores with leaderless replication is the application's responsibility to recover from errors.

+# Weak isolation levels
+* Concurrency issues (race conditions) come into play when one transaction reads data that is concurrently modified by another transaction, or when two transactions try to simultaneously modify the same data.
+* Databases have long tried to hide concurrency issues by providing transaction isolation.
+* In practice, is not that simple.
+Serializable isolation has a performance cost.
+It's common for systems to use weaker levels of isolation, which protect against some concurrency issues, but not all.

+Weak isolation levels used in practice:

+## Read committed
+The core characteristics of this isolation level are that **it prevents dirty reads and dirty writes**.
+It makes two guarantees:
+* When reading from the database, **you will only see data that has been committed (no dirty reads)**.
+Writes by a transaction only become visible to others when that transaction commits.
+* When writing to the database, y**ou will only overwrite data that has been committed (no dirty writes)**.
+Dirty writes are prevented usually by delaying the second write until the first write's transaction has committed or aborted.

+Most databases prevent dirty writes by using row-level locks that hold the lock until the transaction is committed or aborted.
+Only one transaction can hold the lock for any given object.

+On dirty reads, requiring read locks does not work well in practice as one long-running write transaction can force many read-only transactions to wait.
+For every object that is written, **the database remembers both the old committed value and the new value set by the transaction that currently holds the write lock.
+While the transaction is ongoing, any other transactions that read the object are simply given the old value.**

 ---

 Summarised from DDIS:https://github.com/Yang-Yanxiang/Designing-Data-Intensive-Applications